RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Examples of circumstances that invalidate the binding are—

 - Identifying information or affiliation components of any names in the certificate becomes invalid.
+This would include evidence that a wild card certificate has been issued with a name where PKI Sponsor does not exercise control of the entire name space associated with the wild card certificate.

 - Privilege attributes asserted in the subscriber’s certificate are reduced.